2020-02-17

 This reportedly wakes the PC often.

 No specific steps listed here, but in general, use the Control Panel's "Programs and Features" to uninstall the program.
 Uninstall for this, and other reasons.
 Be aware McAfee's uninstall does a poor job uninstalling.
-See their website for a more robust un-install tool, which does a better job uninstalling, but it still does it badly.
+See their website for a more robust un-install tool, which does a better job, but it still does it badly.

 I am similarly suspicious of Symantec, and Avast virus scanners for the same reasons.